Suibeom/PrettyDoublePendulums/README.md

 # PrettyDoublePendulums
-Port of a small part of maksimovichsam 's double pendulum video repo!
+Port of a small part of maksimovichsam 's double pendulum video repo to a Pluto.jl notebook